kawansoft/AceQL.Client2/README.md

   - The rows are all dumped at once on the servlet output stream by the server
   - The client side gets the `ResultSet` content as a file.
   - All data reading commands are executed locally on the client side with forward-only reading
+- **It is highly recommended to always use  batch commands  when you have many rows to INSERT or UPDATE.**

 # Implementation Info